Essential Otley Run Infocopy-link-to-section

 Pace Yourselfcopy-link-to-section

-There are 17 venues that you are aiming to visit along the course of the Otley Run.
-That is a substantial amount if you are drinking double Vodka Redbulls.
+There are 18-venues that you are aiming to visit along the course of the Otley Run.
+That is a substantial amount of Vodka Redbulls.

-We recommend starting off with halves or low percentage beers and ramping up later if you feel the need.
+We recommend starting off with halves or low percentage beers and ramping up later.
 The original Otley Run was far smaller than the current route, so shots would have been achievable.
 Now not so much…

 Line That Stomachcopy-link-to-section